sotrh/learn-wgpu/docs/beginner/tutorial6-uniforms/README.md

 That's all we need to do.
 If you run the code now, you should see a pentagon with our tree texture that you can rotate around and zoom into with the wasd/arrow keys.

+## Demo

+<WasmExample example="tutorial6_uniforms"></WasmExample>

+<AutoGithubLink/>

 ## Challenge

 Have our model rotate on its own independently of the camera. *Hint: you'll need another matrix for this.*

-<WasmExample example="tutorial6_uniforms"></WasmExample>

-<AutoGithubLink/>